This section has been produced to provide you with a range of helpful and supportive links to assist you on your learner journey.

-Online careers platform offering comprehensive, up-to-date information from trusted sources.
-Helps students transition from education to employment and promote the importance of employability.
+- Start - An Online platform that helps students transition from education to employment and promote the importance of employability.

-MyCareerSpringboard is designed to help teachers deliver careers guidance to their students in the most fun, simple and effective way possible.
+- MyCareerSpringboard - Designed to help teachers deliver careers guidance to their students in the most fun, simple and effective way possible.

-Local Enterprise Partnerships are locally-owned partnerships between local authorities and businesses.
+- Local Enterprise Partnerships (LEPs) - Locally-owned partnerships between local authorities and businesses.
 They play a central role in determining local economic priorities and undertaking activities to drive economic growth and the creation of local jobs.

-Prospects are the experts in graduate careers.
-We help to guide students and graduates to a bright future with unrivalled information, advice and opportunities.
+- Prospects - Experts in graduate careers.
+They help to guide students and graduates to a bright future with unrivalled information, advice and opportunities.

-Careers test - to help you in assessing you current skills and abilities and jobs you may be interested in
+Careers test - To help you in assessing your current skills, abilities and jobs you may be interested in

-2. Independent learning links - useful web links students can use whilst studying on a WEA course and beyond
+3. Independent learning links - Useful web links students can use whilst studying on a WEA course and beyond

-Learn My Way is a website of free online courses for beginners, helping you develop digital skills to make the most of the online world.
+- Learn My Way - A website of free online courses for beginners, helping you develop digital skills to make the most of the online world.

-Part time education for adults returning to learn (Designed to help and inspire individuals to explore their learning options.
+- Pearl - Part-time education for adults returning to learning (Designed to help and inspire individuals to explore their learning options.

-Lifeskills offers individuals interactive tools and resources to help in enhancing employability skills and understanding finances.
+- Barclays - Lifeskills - Offers individuals interactive tools and resources to help in enhancing employability skills and understanding finances.